hermeznetwork/cli-bidding/readme.md

 By default the `permit` option is active which means that the the bid transaction will do also an `approve` of tokens.
 In case that the user already approve enough tokens to make the `amount` transfer, is not necessary to activate this option

-The units are by default `ether`, this means that all the amounts are multiplied by `1e18`.
+The units are by default `ether`, this means that all the input amounts are multiplied by `1e18`.
 The user could choose `wei` instead, where the amounts are not multiplied.

 #### Options
 - slot `[-s | --slot] <slot>`